Australian Indigenous Keyboard

 Enabling communication between people is a key focus for KeyboardKit, so it’s amazing to see Gurray launch with focus on indigenous communication among the Australian communities.

-You can download Gurray from the App Store and read more about the WWDC LP here!
+You can download Gurray from the App Store to give it a try, and read more about the WWDC program here!